 10min cool down (<65% of maximum heart rate / <55% of threshold power)

-Sub-threshold intervals are a safe and great method to develop a solid aerobic engine.
+Sub-threshold intervals are a safe and excellent method to develop a solid aerobic engine.
 Because they are performed at an intensity safely below threshold power, you can perform impressive amounts of these without overshooting.

-Also, there is no reason to stress too much about the length of recovery between intervals.
-Most often 5 to 10 minutes would be fine, but you will also achieve great results with shorter or longer recovery.
+Also, there is no reason to stress the length of recovery between intervals too much.
+Most often, 5 to 10 minutes would be fine, but you will also achieve great results with shorter or more prolonged recovery.

-I have defined sub-threshold intensity as 80 to 87% of your maximum heart rate indicating that you can make these intervals quite easy as well as quite difficult.
-There is room for a personal fitting.
-There is quite a difference between 80 and 87% of maximum heart rate.
+I have defined sub-threshold intensity as 80 to 87% of your maximum heart rate indicating that you can make these intervals relatively easy and tricky.
+There is room for a personal fitting, and there is quite a difference between 80 and 87% of maximum heart rate.

 Use your best judgment to decide the right intensity.

-If you use a power meter as a pacing tool, I suggest you aim for 80 to 90% of threshold power during sub-threshold intervals.
-Again, it is worth remembering that there is a significant difference between 80 and 90 %.
+If you use a power meter as a pacing tool, I suggest aiming for 80 to 90% of threshold power during sub-threshold intervals.
+But, again, it is worth remembering that there is a significant difference between 80 and 90 %.

 It is clear that pacing with a power meter is much easier, but in most cases, it is possible to learn how to get the right pace for threshold intervals using a heart rate monitor or simply just your gut feeling.
 Experienced riders know how to pace themselves in a sub-threshold interval because they have performed tons of them.

 However, in the end, it is up to you to decide how hard you want to push yourself through these intervals.

 Adding more hours to your training volume is a secure way to improve performance.
 However, if you want to benefit from the tiny increments in week 1, you’ll have to do at least the same in week 2.
-The magic from these small adjustments to your weekly workload will only happen if you do your best to push a little harder.
+The magic from these minor adjustments to your weekly workload will only happen if you do your best to push a little more complicated.